-Ray comes to the SCAN Lab with over 8 years professional experience in early therapeutic intervention and residential care.
-They hold an A.A. in human development, an A.S. in general science, and is working on their B.S. in health sciences focusing on the Pre-Health Physician Assistant Program.
-Ray is excited to be a part of the SCAN Lab and continue to work with an amazing team dedicated to researching how cognitive abilities are affected by early experiences.
+Ray came to the SCAN Lab with over 10 years professional experience in early therapeutic intervention, residential care, and clinical work.
+They hold an A.A. in human development, an A.S. in general science, and a B.S. in health sciences focusing on the Pre-Health Physician Assistant Program.
+Ray was part of the SCAN Lab as a research assistant.

 Gracie Arnone, BS, she/her

 Gracie graduated one year early from the University of Oregon with a B.S. in Psychology and a focus in Neuropsychology.
 There she researched motivational and affective influences on eating behaviors and how the brain correlates behind those behaviors.
 Her primary research experience has involved preventative interventions, cognitive reappraisal, and neuroimaging.
 Her research interests include preventative science, maternal and natal well-being, early childhood intervention, and positive emotionality.
 Gracie coordinated the Maternal Well-Being study and Roo Study.

 Kathleen Dillon, MA, she/her